jeraldconstantino/pili-balita/README.md

 6. [set up for URL request]
 7. Run the App.

-> **NOTE:** variables and other parameters are written in Filipino language because the App is designed as part of our Research in Filipino course.
+> **NOTE:** variables and other parameters are written in Filipino language because the App is designed as part of our research during the Filipino course.
 Sooner, if I have a free time, I will translate it in English.

 ## Open for Contribution
 1. Clone repository and create a new branch: